Miss Grand International 2022: Replacements

 Chiara Vanderveeren, a contestant of the Miss Grand Belgium 2022 pageant, was appointed as the replacement for Miss Grand Belgium 2022 Alyssa Gilliaert, who resigned due to medical conditions.
 Camila Sanabria, Miss Supranational Bolivia 2023, was appointed as Miss Grand Bolivia 2022 due to Alondra Mercado's renouncement of the title.
 Fabien Laurencio, first runner-up at Nuestra Belleza Latina 2021, was appointed as Miss Grand Cuba 2022, as Daniela Espinosa renounced her title due to undisclosed reasons.
 Lisseth Naranjo, a former Miss Grand Ecuador who had resigned from the title in 2020, was designated as the replacement for Emilia Vásquez, Miss Grand Ecuador 2022, who withdrew due to undisclosed reasons.
-Laura de Sanctis, Miss Universe Panamá 2017 was designated Miss Grand Panamá 2022 by a new Miss Grand Panama license.
-Originally, Katheryn Yejas was named Miss Grand Panamá 2022 but was later ostracized due to the change of license holder.
+Laura de Sanctis, Miss Universe Panama 2017 was designated Miss Grand Panama 2022 by a new Miss Grand Panama license.
+Originally, Katheryn Yejas was named Miss Grand Panama 2022 but was later ostracized due to the change of license holder.
 Luiseth Materán, Miss Universe Venezuela 2021, was appointed to the position after the original representative, Sabrina Deraneck, resigned from the title within a month after being crowned.

 An internal conflict in the license team between Orlando Ruiz, a founder of the Concurso Nacional de Belleza México (CNB México) who also served as the general director of Miss Grand México, and Flavio Falsiroli, Miss Grand México national director, caused Orlando Ruiz to depart from the team and his affiliated candidate, Jessica Farjat, who was previously set to represent the country at Miss Grand International 2022, also resigned from the title.
 Laysha Salazar was then elected as the replacement.